qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/settings.rst

 for user's favourite color you could use key "favourite_color" or any other meaningful string.
 It is recommended to give some structure to naming of keys.

-We can make difference between several types of settings:
+We can differentiate between several types of settings:

 .. index:: Settings; Global

-* **global settings** --- they are bound to the user at particular machine.
+* **global settings** --- they are bound to the user at a particular machine.
   QGIS itself stores a lot of global settings, for example, main window size or default snapping tolerance.
-Setting are handled using the :class:`QgsSettings <qgis.core.QgsSettings>` class.
+Settings are handled using the :class:`QgsSettings <qgis.core.QgsSettings>` class.
   The :meth:`setValue() <qgis.core.QgsSettings.setValue>` and :meth:`value() <qgis.core.QgsSettings.value>` methods from this class provide

-  Here you can see an example of how this methods are used.
+  Here you can see an example of how these methods are used.

   .. code-block:: python